 It’s this piece in the middle, the stepping stones between the goal and reaching it, where the magic happens.
 OKRs allow for more strategic goal-setting and create more transparency when it comes to working as a team.
 They allow for everyone to be better aligned and understand the overall priorities of the business as well as what individuals and teams are working towards.
 This not only supports clarity and consistency around goal-setting but gives people a greater sense of purpose in their work and how that contributes to the wider company strategy.

 OKRs are more than a metric the same way your people are more than an employee.
 They are the people-centred option.
 Companies are moving in this employee-focused direction and anyone failing to move this way risk losing their best people.
 Your employees want to evolve, contribute and achieve their goals.
-OKRs help you as their leader to accomplish this.
+OKRs & our OKR software help you as their leader to accomplish this.

 We hope you enjoyed this piece on OKRs Vs KPIs.
 As we establish a new way of working, we’re here to help you and your people make the transition.

-Get in touch with Ronan from the team Frankli today to see how.
+Get in touch with Ronan from the team Frankli today to learn more about our OKR software.